Dr Donya Young

 She has worked in primary care since 2005 and has a vast hospital knowledge that enhances her role with us.
 She does childhood and travel immunisations, removal of stitches, dressings, cervical screening and monitoring of hypertensive patients.

 June and Patricia provide specialist clinics in, Asthma, Diabetes, Heart disease and a Travel clinic providing advice & vaccinations.
 They also monitor chronic diseases, child immunisations and cervical smears.

-Craig manages the administration and smooth running of the Practice.
-He is available to deal with any queries or complaints you may have.
+The Practice Manager manages the administration and smooth running of the Practice.
+They are available to deal with any queries or complaints you may have.
 Should you wish to make a formal complaint, please follow the procedure as laid out on the Practice website, or ask a member of staff.

-The practice has six receptionists; Carolyn, Amanda, Stephanie, Gillian, Tidkida and Annette who deal with appointments, repeat prescriptions and any queries you may have.
+The practice has five receptionists; Carolyn, Zoe, Kirsty, Kalli, Toni and Sarah who deal with appointments, repeat prescriptions and any queries you may have.